citusdata/pg_shard/doc/README.md

 ### Usage with CitusDB

 When installed within CitusDB, `pg_shard` will use the distribution metadata catalogs provided by CitusDB.
 No special syncing step is necessary: your `pg_shard`-distributed tables will be visible to CitusDB and vice versa.
-Just ensure the `pg_shard.use_citusdb_select_logic` config variable is turned on and you'll be good to go!
+Just ensure the `pg_shard.use_citusdb_select_logic` config variable is turned on (the default when running within CitusDB) and you'll be good to go!

 ## Look Under the Hood